European Parliament turns up heat on Czech PM over conflicts of interest | Politics

 - Czech Republic

-The European Parliament has called for a halt in EU funding to the business empire of Czech Prime Minister Andrej Babis due to what it called conflicts of interests.
-Babis' firms are among the EU's largest recipients of farming subsidies, mostly payments given to farmers per unit of land, but also investment subsidies disbursed by national authorities and reimbursed from EU money.
-He says he has shifted his assets to trust funds, meeting legal obligations.
+The European Parliament on Thursday called for a halt in EU funding to the business empire of Czech Prime Minister Andrej Babis over conflicts of interest.

+The billionaire leader's firms are among the EU's largest recipients of farming subsidies, mostly payments given to farmers per unit of land, but also investment subsidies disbursed by national authorities and reimbursed from EU money.
+Babis says he has shifted his assets to trust funds, meeting legal obligations.

-Babis built up a conglomerate of farming, chemicals, media and other firms in the past decades.
+Babis, the country's fourth-richest person, built up his Agrofert group, a conglomerate of farming, chemicals, media and other firms, since the 1990s.
+Agrofert called the resolution "an unprecedented intervention into the Czech Republic's business environment".

+A European Commission audit released in April determined Babis was still in control of the Agrofert group through the trust funds and therefore in conflict of interest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)